FrancescoMariottini/ground_based_solar_irradiance/README.md

 1. "pv_module_examples_ipynb": Jupyter notebooks for the visualisation of the results.
 1. "pv_module_source_py": contains the main modules used by the files in "pv_module_examples_ipynb".
 The folder may contain files more updated than the ones in "irradiance_source_py"
 1. "tools_code".
 Not python code developed for related tools.
 E.g. code for the linear actuator and datalogger used for the Solys Alternating Sun-and-Shade Method (SASSM)
-1. "viva_" folders: quick & dirty code for the last adjustements
+1. "v_results" folders: quick & dirty code for the last graphical adjustements
 1. Other various "_py" folders: older python module not linked to Jupyter notebooks.
 Descriptions are generally available as README.md